SkotBotCambo/hcml_course/README.md

 #### Discussion Prompts:
 * Why is it important to make turk work salient in the automated systems that depend on crowd workers?
 * How can human knowledge compliment automated knowledge discovery and vice versa.
-* What are important design decisions that should be made when eliciting high quality information for the crowd for the purpose of training a model.
+* What are important design decisions that should be made when eliciting high quality information from the crowd for the purpose of training a model.

 #### Readings: